 Food and drink at Bandos

-The majority of the meals I took at Bandos Maldives were within the open-sided Galley Restaurant.
-Buffet meals provided Continental and Indian style food options for breakfast, lunch and dinner.
+The majority of the meals I ate at Bandos Maldives were within the open-sided Galley Restaurant.
+Buffet meals provided Continental and Indian-style food options for breakfast, lunch and dinner.
 I enjoyed starting my days on the island by tucking into mild Maldivian curry and mashuni (tuna sambal) served with roshi, a type of soft flatbread.

 The resort has a range of dining options including pool and beach bars.
 As its name suggests, Koon Thai serves cuisine from Thailand.
 Indian and Italian dishes count among the options at the Sea Breeze Café, whose overwater decking proved a great place to watch blacktip reef sharks swimming among shoals of fish.
 Some of the sharks are up to two metres in length and the presence of the non-aggressive creatures is a factor in drawing scuba divers to the Bandos reef.

-I also grabbed a burger at Huvan, the overwater bar-restaurant that is a hit with people who enjoy sundowner cocktails while watching the sun set over the Indian Ocean.
+I also grabbed a burger at Huvan, the overwater bar-restaurant that is a hit with people who enjoy sundowner cocktails while watching sunsets over the Indian Ocean.

 Diving and snorkelling off Bandos Island